 \section{Acknowledgments}

-SH, JS and HvW acknowledges the funding by the Austrian Science Fund (FWF) through the research program ``Taming complexity in partial differential systems'' (F65).
+SH, JS and HvW acknowledge funding by the Austrian Science Fund (FWF) through the research program ``Taming complexity in partial differential systems'' (F65).
 The computational results presented have been achieved in part using the Vienna Scientific Cluster (VSC).
-We would also like to thank Rupert Klein for fruitful discussions.
+We would also like to thank Rupert Klein for many fruitful discussions.